gscontras/ESSLLI-2016/chapters/5-ambiguity.md

 ---
 layout: chapter
-title: Resolving ambiguity
+title: Revisiting the ontology
-description: "Jointly inferring types and interpretations"
+description: "Nouns, verbs, and determiners"
 ---

-### Day 5: Jointly inferring types and interpretations
+### Day 5: Representing nouns vs. verbs: stochastic typing

+  - Implications of the type distinctions
+  - Nouns as distributions
+    - Determiners (*the* vs. *a*) and presupposition
-  - Scope phenomena as uncertainty
+  - Modification as conditioning
-  - Quantification and inference
+  - Flexibility and inference in predication
-  - Rational domain restriction